mawilson/survivor_draft/README.md

   * Use the rubric you just created
   * The opening date would usually be the day the first episode is aired, & the closing date would be the day the last episode airs.
   * The 'Survivor drafting' checkbox determines whether the draft is currently live.
 When checked, participating teams will have the option to draft survivors.
 Leave unchecked when a draft is not actively happening.
-  * The 'Team creation' checkbox determines whether a user can make a team for this season if they don't currently have one.
+  * The 'Team Creation' checkbox determines whether a user can make a team for this season if they don't currently have one.
+Usually, only one of this or 'Managed Season' should be checked.
+  * The 'Managed Season' checkbox dictates whether a season is 'managed' by a Team within the season with the 'Draft Owner' checkbox selected.
+Usually, only one of this or 'Team Creation' should be checked.
+Season managers have access to the Manage Season page, where they can invite users & delete teams from a season - useful for allowing users to manage their seasons completely free of admin assistance.
   * Other seasons can be associated with a season - for instance, if two groups of people are running separate drafts for the same season.
 Associated seasons can be viewed together on the homepage.
   * The final field is the current place in the draft, if draft ordering is being enforced.
 Set this to '-1' for a free for all draft.
 Default of '1' indicates that the draft is on the first pick.
 4. Create Tribes & put 'em in the season